 Homeplus have a range of art projects running throughout the year as we strongly believe in the positive impact that art can have on a persons life as being a good way to spend time and it being quite therapeutic as well as a great way to learn new skills and meet new friends.
 For more information on our upcoming, current and past art projects click HERE.

 Being able to speak English is so important for anyone coming to Northern Ireland as it helps them integrate, socialise, build relationships and ultimately gain employment.
-This is why we provide three levels of English class each week taught by our qualified volunteers.
-We have Elementary, Beginner and Intermediate classes available and the Elementary class is for women only.
+This is why we provide four levels of English class each week taught by our qualified volunteers.
+We have Elementary, Beginner, IELTS Advanced and IELTS Academic classes available and the Beginners class is for women only.

 At Homeplus we believe in empowering our service users, wherever possible to help themselves and we have found that a great way to do that is through volunteering, so we have a wide range of volunteering opportunities available from cooking food, cleaning, teaching, sorting out the clothes store and donations, translating, helping on the allotment, helping with art projects among others.
 In fact most of the services we have have been service user led.
 This helps our service users feel ownership the service we provide and a belonging to Homeplus and our Centre as well as improving our ability to meet the needs of our service users.